AmirahAdnan/Artificial-Intelligence-Project/README.md

 **1.1  Problem Statement :**

-:pushpin: Traditional student attendance marking
+:clipboard: Traditional student attendance marking

-:pushpin: technique is often facing a lot of trouble and take time.
+:clipboard: technique is often facing a lot of trouble and take time.

-:pushpin: Traditional method are usually disturbing learning and teaching process.
+:clipboard: Traditional method are usually disturbing learning and teaching process.

-:pushpin: Class with many students might be difficult to pass the attendance sheet.
+:clipboard: Class with many students might be difficult to pass the attendance sheet.

-:pushpin: Student can tick attendance for friend who is absent.
+:clipboard: Student can tick attendance for friend who is absent.

 <p align="center">
 _____________________________________________________________